Doc.com Token Market Capitalization Reaches $2.69 Million (MTC)

-Doc.com Token (CURRENCY:MTC) traded 4.5% higher against the dollar during the one day period ending at 15:00 PM ET on July 8th.
-During the last seven days, Doc.com Token has traded 15.2% lower against the dollar.
-Doc.com Token has a total market capitalization of $2.69 million and approximately $192,153.00 worth of Doc.com Token was traded on exchanges in the last day.
-One Doc.com Token coin can currently be purchased for $0.0035 or 0.00000030 BTC on popular exchanges.
+Doc.com Token (CURRENCY:MTC) traded 4.5% higher against the U.S. dollar during the one day period ending at 16:00 PM E.T. on July 14th.
+One Doc.com Token coin can currently be purchased for about $0.0035 or 0.00000030 BTC on major cryptocurrency exchanges.
+Doc.com Token has a market capitalization of $2.69 million and $192,153.00 worth of Doc.com Token was traded on exchanges in the last 24 hours.
+Over the last seven days, Doc.com Token has traded 15.2% lower against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.